A Flash Of Silver

 These fresh run Scottish Atlantic salmon are often referred to as 'bars of silver' and once you make contact you'll fully understand why that is.
-Stay calm while you're playing a salmon and don't rush proceedings.
+Stay calm and composed while you're playing a salmon and don't ever try to rush proceedings.
 You'll know when the salmon is tiring so don't try to overly rush the fight as a salmon will often fight back harder when over pressured.

 Where To Land A Salmon

 After hooking a salmon an experienced angler will be scanning the river margins for a safe area away from the main current where the salmon can be played out.
 This area should have some reasonable depth of at least a few feet and be snag free.
-A fish can be 'walked' under steady consistent rod pressure to such an area and you'll be surprised how effective this 'fight control' method can be in bringing your fish to the most suitable fight and landing area.
+A fish can be 'walked' upstream or downstream under steady 'consistent' rod pressure to such an area and you'll be surprised how effective this 'fight control' method can be in bringing your fish to the most suitable fight and landing area.

 Salmon Fight Tactics